mrpejker/cardano-e2e-example/tutorial/server_side/pab.rst

       }
    }

-On this particular case, because we only have one kind of activation we just give the wallet address through ``caID``.
-Besides that, the activate endpoint needs a wallet id to work, but the good news is that for our approach can be any.
+This JSON has two main fields: ``caID`` and ``caWallet``.
+The latter is necessary if the PAB is used with cardano-wallet, so we set any number (given that we don't use that functionality).
+The important information goes inside ``caID``, where basically we specify the kind of activation we are doing and the corresponding parameters.
+In our case we have only one kind of activation and the parameter is a wallet address, specified by payment key hash (``waPayment``) and staking key hash (``waStaking``).

-Once the activation is done, the response of the call will be an instance id, that we must use for calling the off-chain operations.
-This is done using another PAB endpoint that depends on the schema exposed on the activation:
+The response of the activation call is an instance id, that is necessary for calling the off-chain operations.
+The PAB endpoint for calling them depends on the schema exposed in the activation:
 ``api/contract/instance/[instance-id]/endpoint/[off-chain operation]``.

-For instance, if we want to do an ``start`` for creating a escrow we must call ``api/contract/instance/[instance-id]/endpoint/start`` and in the body we must pass the ``StartParams`` information on JSON format.
+For instance, if we want to perform an ``start`` for creating a escrow, we must call ``api/contract/instance/[instance-id]/endpoint/start`` specifying in the body the ``StartParams`` information on JSON format.

 .. code::